 Quilting with jelly roll strips is a fun, easy way to get into quilting.
 In the list below, we’ve curated 25 easy jelly roll quilt patterns that are perfect for beginners – or anyone who’d like a quick quilting project.

 You’ll find a wide variety of jelly roll quilts – from simple strip quilts to modern chevrons and traditional log cabins.
 The patterns are really quite versatile, and easy to adapt to your style.
 You can change the colors and adjust the size of the pattern as needed.

 A jelly roll is a bundle of pre-cut fabric strips.
-Each strip measures 2 ½” wide by 42″ -45″ long, which is the length of a bolt of fabric.
+Each strip measures 2 ½” wide by 42″ -45″ long, which is the width of a bolt of fabric.
 As the name implies, the strips are packaged in a rolled-up bundle, called a “jelly roll.”

 Each jelly roll contains about 40 strips of cotton fabric in a variety of colors and prints.
 When you purchase a jelly roll, you not only save yourself hours of cutting time, but you’ll also automatically have a set of beautifully coordinating fabrics.

 The term “jelly roll” actually originated with Moda Fabrics.
 It’s probably the most common way that you’ll hear these 2 ½” strip bundles described.
 However, there are also other names for jelly rolls that other fabric companies use.

 A jelly roll quilt is simply a quilt that is made of pre-cut, 2 ½” jelly roll strips.
 Most jelly roll patterns tend to be fairly simple.
 They’re perfect for making quick, eye-catching quilts in your favorite color scheme.
 A jelly roll quilt is an ideal project for a beginner quilter.